shihuade/Conformance-Test-Openh264/README.md

 how to configure test case
 --------------------------
--	1.update your test codec manually
-        build your private openh264, and copied  h264enc, h264dec, layer2.cfg, welsenc.cfg to folder ./Codec manually.

--	1.update your test codec manually
-        build your private openh264, and copied  h264enc, h264dec, layer2.cfg, welsenc.cfg to folder ./Codec manually.

 -	1. Edit configure file ./CaseConfigure/case.cfg
         using white space to separate the value of test parameter
         eg: IntraPeriod:  -1   30

 -	2. if you want to change the combination order of test parameter or anything else, please refer to script file ./Scripts/run_GenerateCase.sh and change the script if you want.